dell/csm-docs/content/docs/concepts/observability/_index.md

 ## Topology Data

-CSM for Observability provides Kubernetes administrators with the topology data related to containerized storage.
+Container Storage Module for Observability provides Kubernetes administrators with the topology data related to containerized storage.
 This topology data is visualized using Grafana:
 {{<table "table table-striped table-bordered table-sm">}}
 | Field                      | Description                                                                                                                                        |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |